LudwigEnglbrecht/Digital_Forensic_Readiness_Check/README.md

-# Digital_Forensics_Readiness_Check
+# Web-based Digital Forensics Readiness Check

 This is a web-based application to determine the maturity level of a company regarding Digital Forensic Readiness.
+The theoretical basis for this tool can be found in the paper with the title "Towards a Capability Maturity Model for Digital Forensic Readiness".